zjlin-42/CAH-reproducibility/README.md

 ```

 This reduced-resolution example is intended to demonstrate the computational workflow.
-The numerical experiments reported in the manuscript were performed at a higher spatial resolution.
+The spatial resolution can be increased to `N = 512` to reproduce the resolution used in the manuscript.